 The General Collection can be searched in our online catalog, SCLENDS.

 State Library Digital Collections

 The South Carolina State Library Digital Collections is a set of online projects that expands our mission to provide equal access to information for all South Carolinians.
 These online collections create greater access to our unique historical resources and new digital projects.

 The South Carolina Collection includes published materials dealing with South Carolina subjects.
 Multiple copies of South Carolina titles are usually purchased to ensure that one copy remains in the library for long-term preservation.

 South Carolina State Documents

 The South Carolina State Documents Depository Program provides access to publications produced by state agencies and state-supported academic institutions.
-The State Library maintains a collection of print, electronic, and multimedia state documents.
+We maintain a collection of print, electronic, and multimedia state documents.

 Rare Book Collection

 We are committed to preserving the Rare Book Collection and making them accessible to the community.
 The collection includes approximately 2,000 items, ranging from political speeches and periodicals to historical scientific works and literature.
 Half of the Rare Book collection comes from the personal library of Alexander S. Salley South Carolina’s first Historian and Archivist.